GyanPrakashkushwaha/DataScience/Computer_Vision/CompleteLearingResources/Object detection architecture/02_Fast_RCNN.md

 ![](https://raw.githubusercontent.com/entbappy/Branching-tutorial/master/fast-rcnn/image-10.png)

-- This image is passed to a ConvNet which returns the region of interests accordingly:
+- This image is passed to a ConvNet which returns the region of interests accordingly(Also known as ROI projection):

 ![](https://raw.githubusercontent.com/entbappy/Branching-tutorial/master/fast-rcnn/image-11.png)

-- Then we apply the RoI pooling layer to the extracted regions of interest to make sure all the regions are of the same size:
+- Then we apply the RoI pooling layer to the extracted regions of interest to make sure all the regions are of the same size(Also known as ROI pooling):

 ![](https://raw.githubusercontent.com/entbappy/Branching-tutorial/master/fast-rcnn/image-14.png)